IshanAsati/WaConv/README.md

 - Replace `<path-to-exported-chat.txt>` with the path to your WhatsApp chat export.
 - Replace `<output.json>` with your desired output filename.

+Project Structure

+- `waconv.py`: The core logic and CLI tool.
+- `app.py`: The Streamlit web frontend.
+- `requirements.txt`: Dependencies for the web frontend.

 Sample Output

 The generated JSON will look like this: